BernardLesley/BernardLesley.github.io/README.md

 ## I’m a 12th grade student, ready to become the next data analyst.
 ## Experience

-### Data analysis for Twitter Engagement of NBA player in the 2016-2017 season
+### Data analysis for Twitter Engagement of NBA player
  - Data source for NBA player based on this [kaggle dataset](https://www.kaggle.com/noahgift/social-power-nba)
  - Utilize Pandas, Numpy, and Pandas to visualize data.
  - More about the analysis [here](https://github.com/BernardLesley/BernardLesley.github.io/blob/main/assignment.md)
 ### Data analysis for Banking Dataset - Marketing Targets
- - Data source for NBA player based on this [kaggle dataset](https://www.kaggle.com/noahgift/social-power-nba)
+ - Banking Dataset is gained from this [kaggle dataset](https://www.kaggle.com/prakharrathi25/banking-dataset-marketing-targets), suggesting the correlation between various indicators and the number of successful marketing targets.
- - Utilize Pandas, Numpy, and Pandas to visualize data.
+ - Implement Pandas, Numpy, Pandas, and seaborn to visualize data.
- - More about the analysis [here](https://github.com/BernardLesley/BernardLesley.github.io/blob/main/assignment.md)
+ - A quick summary about the analysis is available[here](https://github.com/BernardLesley/BernardLesley.github.io/blob/main/assignment.md)